Do You Need a New Job or a New Career?

 Sadly, many studies show more workers hate their jobs than like them.
 When you dislike your job it can negatively affect everything else in your life.
 After all, you may spend at least half your waking hours at work each day.
 It's a shame to spend so much time unhappy, but what should you do about it?

+You have two options: you can find a new job or a new career.
+Changing jobs isn't easy, but making a career change is an even more involved process that can require a lot of preparation.
 You should not make this decision without giving it a lot of thought.
 Here's how to figure out which choice is best for your situation.

 You Dislike Your Place of Employment but Still Enjoy the Work You Do